 5 More Reasons Food Truck Businesses Fail

-No marketing plan.
+No marketing plan

 A marketing plan outlines the steps you intend to take to sell your food truck menu items.
-As one component of the overall business plan, it identifies your niche, your product and the strategies you’ll employ to reach your target market, as well as how much you intend to spend on this marketing (with the use of Twitter and Facebook, this can just involve the investment of time).
+As one component of the overall business plan, it identifies your niche.
+It points out your product and the strategies you’ll employ to reach your target market, as well as how much you intend to spend on this marketing (with the use of Twitter and Facebook, this can just involve the investment of time).

-No customer service program.
+No customer service program

 It includes follow up visits to new parking locations, providing information to them about current or new products and services (such as catering), and, most importantly, kind, courteous, and prompt service when they have a problem or issue.
 It is time consuming to get new customers.
 It’s better and easier to retain the one’s you have by employing an outstanding customer service program.

-No strategic partners.
+No strategic partners

 Successful food truck business owners typically don’t go it alone.
 They associate, partner, and network with other successful food trucks.
 Partnering with others is a way to quickly expand the reach of your own mobile business.
 There’s a wonderful synergy that comes with doing things with other truck in your area.
 There are more ideas, more knowledge, and more resources to create products and services.

-No ways of monitoring progress.
+No ways of monitoring progress

 You cannot manage what you cannot monitor or measure.
 Every food truck business needs to identify its key success factors.
 It might be the number of products sold, the number of service hours provided, or even the perception of your mobile business in the local community.
 The only way you can improve your business and attain the success you desire, is by measuring the results of your actions.

-No commitment to learning.
+No commitment to learning

+The last of this list of reasons food truck businesses fail centers on sitting in neutral.
 There is no place for complacency when it comes to being a mobile food entrepreneur.
 Successful food truck owners search constantly for new and better ways to get customers as well as to serve the ones they already have.
 They are aware of the latest food service industry trends and ideas so they can create products and services which best serve the changing needs of their target market.